 Roasted chicken is a classic comfort food staple and a recipe that everyone should have in their kitchen.
 But handling a whole bird can be pretty intimidating.
 We promise—it’s really not that tough.
 All you need is a big enough pan.
 My favorite roasted chicken is seasoned with salt, fresh ground pepper, and thyme, and cooked with root vegetables—it a simple, whole meal full of flavor.

 Here are two important tips for making a great roasted chicken every time:

 - To get super crispy skin, let the chicken sit on a plate in the refrigerator (on a lower shelf, not touching anything else), uncovered for 24 hours before cooking.
-This helps to dry out the skin, so it crisps nicely during cooking.
+This helps to dry out the skin so it crisps nicely during cooking.

 - Remove the chicken from the refrigerator and let it sit at room temperature for 90 minutes before going in the oven.
-This step helps the chicken cook evenly.
+This helps the chicken cook evenly.

-- 1 3-4 lb. whole chicken
+- 1 3-4 pound whole chicken

 - 4 tablespoons olive oil, divided